Frequently Asked Questions

 Banff Airporter shuttle:

 The Banff Airporter Shuttle offers a 15% discount to all BIRS participants.
-To get the discount, enter the promo code "birs" at the payment screen.
+To get the discount, enter the promo code at the payment screen.
+You can contact [email protected], with your name and workshop code, to obtain the promo code.

 Tel: 1-888-HIWAY-01 (1-888-449-2901) in the US and Canada.
 Mention BIRS discount, or reserve online at https://banffairporter.com/